Are you a foodie or fascinated by K-culture? If so, you may have heard of delicious Korean foods like Kimchi, BBQ, Japchae, and Ramen.

 Gyeran-ppang is a tasty, albeit peculiar, street-side snack.
 It is a sweet, fluffy bread made from pancake dough with a whole, cracked egg.

-The egg’s salty flavor perfectly complements the bread’s sweet taste.
+The egg’s salty flavor complements the bread’s sweetness.

 With its pleasant aroma and delicate texture, it always hits the spot.
 This makes any dinner table sumptuous.